integreat-io/map-transform/README.md

 ```

 (Note that in this example, both `maxLength` and `onlyItemsWithSection` are
-custom functions for this case, but their implementations are not provided.)
+custom transformers for this case, but their implementations are not provided.)

 **A note on arrays:** In a transform pipeline, the default behavior is to treat
 an array as any other data.
 The array will be passed on to a `transform()`